emirotin/nope/README.md

 1) Predefined events

-1.1. `registration` event is fired when the server reaction to your `.register` call arrives.
+1.1. `registration` event is fired when the server reaction to your `.register` call.

 `data` has the following attributes